The Technical School of Limassol

 Early Beginnings and Colonial Era

-The Technical School of Limassol traces its roots back to the British colonial period, when Cyprus was under British administration (1878-1960).
-During this time, education in Cyprus was primarily focused on general academic studies, with limited options for technical or vocational training.
-However, the growing demand for skilled labour in the construction, mechanical, and electrical sectors, particularly in urban centres like Limassol, led to the recognition that specialized technical education was essential.
+The Technical School of Limassol traces its roots back to the British colonial period, when Cyprus was under British administration.
+During this time, Cyprus education was primarily focused on general academic studies, with limited options for technical or vocational training.

 Post-Independence Development

 The Technical School of Limassol benefited from this focus, receiving increased funding and support.
 The 1960s and 1970s were a period of significant growth for the school.
 New departments were added to meet the expanding needs of the Cypriot economy.
 For example, programs in automotive mechanics, electronics, and civil engineering were introduced.
-The school also expanded its facilities, with the construction of new workshops and classrooms that could accommodate the growing number of students.
+The school expanded its facilities, with the construction of new workshops and classrooms to accommodate the growing number of students.

 Challenges and Growth in the Late 20th Century